Online Tutorial & Search Tips

 What does 'Prints in the Parlor' mean?

 Prints in the Parlor is an ongoing-project funded by a grant from the National Endowment for the Humanities where AAS staff catalog and make available images which would have appeared in the American Parlor from the years 1820-1876.1.
 This includes large, separately published single-sheet engravings as well as engravings from gift books and annuals.
-Using the AAS Voyager Catalog, we have decided to make access to these images via a hyperlink inside the record.
+Access to these images is available by links inside the General Catalog records.

 How do I view the images?

 There are two ways to currently view images.
-If there is a specific image you are looking for, we invite you to enter by way of the AAS Online catalog and search using the term “Prints in the Parlor Digital Image” in addition to your specific search query, title, alternate title, engraver, keyword or subject heading.
+If there is a specific image you are looking for, we invite you to enter by way of the General Catalog and search using the term “Prints in the Parlor Digital Image” in addition to your specific search query, title, alternate title, engraver, keyword or subject heading.

 Details of the Project